Progressive Tax With Examples

 How a Progressive Tax System Helps You Even If You Are Not Poor

 A progressive tax imposes a higher rate on the wealthy than on the poor.
-It is based on ability to pay.
+It is based on the taxpayer's ability to pay.

 Why should the wealthy pay a greater portion of their income to the government?
 Poor families spend a larger share of their income on the cost of living.
 They need all the money they earn to afford basics like shelter, food, and transportation.
 A tax decreases their ability to afford a decent standard of living.